Peppermint-Chocolate/ECE344-operating-systems/README.md

-# 2023 Fall ECE 344 Student Repository

-This repository contains the lab solutions for a student.
+This repository contains the lab solutions for ECE344